-To apply for a PhD or MPhil degree at the GSA you will need to submit the following:
+To apply to Doctoral Study at the GSA, you will need to submit the following.
+Failure to include the listed documents may result in a delay or application rejection:

-- Online application - 1 x Completed Research Proposal Form - 2 x academic references (on institutional headed paper, signed and dated within 6 months of your application) - Transcripts of Previous Degrees - English Language Qualification (if applicable) - 1,000 word writing sample for all applicants (this should be a recent or new example of academic or critical writing e.g. essay, article, review) - Portfolio of recent work (if your application is for a practice-led PhD) - Portfolio of recent work if your proposal is for a PhD by Research Project, also known as a 'practice-led' PhD.
+- Online Application - 1 x Completed Research Proposal using GSA template - 2 x Academic references (on institutional headed paper, signed and dated within 6 months of your application - Transcripts of Previous Degrees - English Language Qualification (please note score minimums)

+- 1,000 word writing sample from all applicants (this should be a recent or new example of academic or critical writing, e.g. essay, article, review) - Portfolio of recent work (if your application is for practice-led PhD) - Portfolio of recent work if your proposal is for a PhD by Research Project, also known as a 'practice- led' PhD.